gcoria/gcoria/README.md

 # Hi there, I'm Gaston! 👋

-I'm a software developer and tech enthusiast based in **Rio Cuarto**.
-I enjoy building creative projects, exploring new programming paradigms, and collaborating on open-source initiatives.

-## About Me

 - 🌱 **Learning:**
   I'm continuously learning new technologies and deepening my expertise, particularly in **Ruby** and **Go**.
 - 📫 **How to Reach Me:**